mggg/GerryChain/docs/user/quickstart.rst

 Before we can start running Markov chains, you'll need to:

 * Install ``gerrychain`` from PyPI by running ``pip install gerrychain`` in a terminal.
-* Download and unzip MGGG's `shapefile of Pennsylvania's VTDs`_ from GitHub.
+* Download MGGG's `json of Pennsylvania's VTDs`_ from GitHub.
-* Open your preferred Python environment (e.g. JupyterLab, IPython, or a ``.py`` file in your favorite editor) in the directory containing the ``PA_VTD.shp`` file from the ``.zip`` that you downloaded and unzipped.
+* Open your preferred Python environment (e.g. JupyterLab, IPython, or a ``.py`` file in your favorite editor) in the directory containing the ``PA_VTDs.json`` file that you downloaded.

-.. _`shapefile of Pennsylvania's VTDs`: https://github.com/mggg-states/PA-shapefiles/blob/master/PA/PA_VTD.zip
+.. _`json of Pennsylvania's VTDs`: https://github.com/mggg/GerryChain/blob/master/docs/user/PA_VTDs.json

 ..
 TODO: conda instructions